 PROMISE Scholars are not required to reapply to the scholarship

 yearly but are encouraged to file the FAFSA on a yearly basis, to

 see if you qualify for any other types of financial aid.

 Credits included/excluded from the cumulative GPA

-College credits earned prior to the first semester of enrollment
+Any college credits earned prior to the first semester of

-are not considered when determining the student's eligibility for
+enrollment are not considered when determining a student's

 All college credit hours and corresponding grades beginning with